 - Be between 17 and 39 years of age.

 - Be a U.S. citizen or legal, permanent resident

 - Have a high school diploma, GED with at least 15 college credits, or GED

 Before enlisting, you must take the Armed Forces Vocational Aptitude Battery (ASVAB) test, which covers four areas critical to the Air Force mission: arithmetic reasoning, word knowledge, paragraph comprehension, and mathematics knowledge.
+So what is a good ASVAB score?
+Air Force recruits are required at least an AFQT score of 36, while it is 65 if the applicant has a high school equivalency degree (GED, TASC, HiSET).
 This test helps determine whether you have the mental aptitude to withstand the demands of the Air Force and identifies your strengths to determine the careers best suited for your future success.
-To help test-takers get ready for the exam, we offer our free ASVAB practice test website that contains thousands of ASVAB practice questions for all ASVAB sections.
+To help test-takers get ready for the exam, we offer our free ASVAB practice test website which contains thousands of ASVAB practice questions for all ASVAB sections.
 Let us help you prepare for your future!

 Duration: 8.5 weeks

 Location: Lackland Air Force Base, San Antonio

 Once joining the Air Force, every Airman is paid equally based on their rank and years of service.
 But your base salary is only part of the overall package you receive.
 The moment you put on this uniform you’re also eligible to receive additional compensation based on your job and where you are stationed as well as low-cost insurance, food, and housing allowances, 30 days vacation with pay yearly, tuition assistance, and a generous retirement package.

 The Air Force provides our Airmen and their families with world-class insurance plans.
 They receive excellent rates, low cost, comprehensive medical and dental care at military or civilian facilities, full pay, allowances for sick days, and low-cost life insurance.